lucasmelin/lucasmelin-hugo/content/blog/2019-03-30/index.md

 After the installation is complete, install PyStan using either `pip` or `conda` by running one of the following.

-- Using pip `pip install pystan`
+- Using pip: `pip install pystan`
-- Using conda `conda install -c conda-forge pystan`
+- Using conda: `conda install -c conda-forge pystan`

-Finally, install Propehet using either `pip` or `conda` by running one of the following.
+Finally, install Prophet using either `pip` or `conda` by running one of the following.

 - Using pip `pip install fbprophet`
 - Using conda `conda install -c conda-forge fbprophet`